SonarSource/SonarJS/docs/DEV.md

    2. `ruleModules['your-rule'] = yourRule;`
 5. (from scratch only) Implement rule in `eslint-bridge/src/rules/your-rule.ts` (See [Implementing the rule](#implementing-the-rule))
    1. Write up your coding examples into [AST explorer](https://astexplorer.net/)
-   2. Figure out the structure that you are looking for and implement the rule
+   2. Figure out the structure that you are looking for and implement the rule following [ESlint's working with rules](https://eslint.org/docs/developer-guide/working-with-rules)
    3. Use the helper functions from `eslint-bridge/src/utils/`
 6. (from scratch only) Implement comment-based tests in `eslint-bridge/tests/rules/fixtures/your-rule.js`.
 See [comment-based testing](#comment-based-testing).
 7. (from scratch only) If applicable, implement quickfix tests in `eslint-bridge/tests/rules/your-rule.test.ts`, See [ESlint-based testing](#eslint-testing)
 8. You will need to verify how your new rule will behave by running it on "rulings" which are a subset of [Peach](https://xtranet-sonarsource.atlassian.net/wiki/spaces/LANG/pages/271352055/Peach+management).
 See [Rulings](#rulings).
 9. You might want to checkout how your rule runs on Peach, see [release on Peach](#release-on-peach).
-10. When you have opened a PR and pushed some data, if the project builds, you will get an automatic analysis on next, Fix eventual smells and push the coverage to 100%
+10. When you have opened a PR and pushed some data, if the project builds, you will get an automatic analysis on Next, Fix eventual smells and push the coverage to 100%
 11. Once you are done implementing the rule, update the rspec-generated files (your rspec must be merged to master), using rule-api

 #### Comment-based testing